untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - `StreamingComponent` stubs are created internally by `setEntityMeshAsync` for the out-of-core (OCC) path when a tile file is large enough to be split into sub-mesh stubs.
 External callers never attach `StreamingComponent` directly.
 - `enableStreaming()` is `internal`; it is not part of the public API.

+> **Known gap:** `createStreamingEntity(filename:withExtension:streamingRadius:unloadRadius:priority:)` (`RegistrationSystem.swift`) is a **public** function that attaches a `StreamingComponent` to a standalone entity with no `TileComponent` ancestor — contradicting the ownership rule above.
+Because `loadMesh()`'s `isTileOwned()` guard rejects any entity without a tile ancestor, entities created through `createStreamingEntity` are never actually picked up by the normal streaming update pass; the function is effectively a dead end today.
+Treat it as unsupported until it either registers created entities with the octree/tile system or is marked internal.

 ### What to use instead

 | Use case | API |